Learn how to calculate the calories needed for your diet

 Gain or lose weight

-Now that you know how many calories you need to maintain your current weight, the last step is missing.
+Now that you know how many calories you need to maintain your current weight, the last step remains.

 If you want to gain muscle mass, you need to add calories.

-If, on the other hand, your goal is to lose fat, you must reduce calories.
+If, on the other hand, your goal is to lose fat, you should reduce calories.

 Let's call Manuel again to illustrate how you should do this.

-If Manuel wanted to gain muscle, he should take his 2503 kcal and add 300 kcal.
+If Manuel wanted to gain muscle mass, he should take his 2503 kcal and add 300 kcal.

-That is, your muscle mass diet was going to be composed of approximately 2803 kcal.
+In other words, your muscle mass gain diet would consist of approximately 2803 kcal.

-If, on the other hand, Manuel's goal was to lose weight, he would remove 300 kcal from the amount needed to maintain his current weight.
+If, on the other hand, Manuel's goal was to lose weight, he would remove 300 kcal from the value necessary to maintain his current weight.

-That is, to lose weight, Manuel's diet would have approximately 2203 kcal.
+In other words, to lose weight, Manuel's diet would contain approximately 2203 kcal.

 Final notes

-These calculations give approximate values but not exact values.
+These calculations provide approximate values, but not exact values.

-You should use these numbers as a basis for building your diet, but it's also important to look at the results they give you.
+You should use these numbers as a basis to build your diet, but it is also important to observe the results they give you.

-If after three weeks you are not gaining weight at these values, you should increase your calories.
+If after three weeks you are unable to gain weight at these values, you should increase your calories.

-If on the other hand, after three weeks you are not losing weight, then you should reduce it.
+If, on the other hand, after three weeks you are unable to lose weight, then you should reduce.

-Our article how much protein do i need per day give you a hand in that matter.
+Our article how much protein do I need per day give you some help on this matter.

 2 thoughts on “Calcular as calorias necessárias”